ryan3738/bellingham3d-frontend/readme.md

 ## User cart

 As the user adds items it will be added to their cart and displayed in the cart modal.
+The user has options to increment, decrement, and remove items from the cart.

 ![Bellingham 3D checkout](/assets/images/bham3d-cart.png )
 <figcaption>Cart Modal</figcaption>